Find Trade Colleges

 Around 48% of the undergraduate population registered for at least one online class in 2020-2021.

 In-state students pay an average of $8,866 in tuition and fees if they attend WSU full time.
-Out-of-state students pay an average of $18,226.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $21,729 in student loans.
+If you are from out of state, expect to pay an average of $18,226.
+On average, bachelor’s degree students take out $21,729 in loans while pursuing their degree.
 Around 58% of those degree recipients were women.

 Around 60% of the undergraduate population registered for at least one online class in 2020-2021.